zetseatZ/into-cps.github.io/download/index.md

 # Downloads

-Future releases can be fetched through the INTO-CPS-Application which is can be downloaded from http://github.com/into-cps/intocps-ui/releases
+Future releases can be fetched through the INTO-CPS-Application which is can be downloaded from [INTO-CPS-APP github releases]( http://github.com/into-cps/intocps-ui/releases)

 ## Releases